IE-bank-team/ie-bank-infrastructure/modules/logic/workflow/README.md

 ### Parameter: `workflowStaticResults`

-The definitions for uno or more static results returned by actions as mock outputs when static results are enabled on those actions.
+The definitions for one or more static results returned by actions as mock outputs when static results are enabled on those actions.
 In each action definition, the runtimeConfiguration.staticResult.name attribute references the corresponding definition inside staticResults.

 - Required: No
 - Type: object